alexhecode/learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## July 19

+Today I learnt some Node.js basics.
+I am going through a course on Codecademy.
+Pretty cool to see JavaScript out of the browser.

+---

 ## July 17

 Today I spent some time looking through localisation (l18n) solutions for my side gig.
 I plan to use the l18next framework.
 I also had a look at some micro JS libraries.
 It's pretty amazing to see powerful libraries that are really small in file size.